What are the Types of Cinnamon?

 3. Saigon Cinnamon (Vietnamese Cinnamon)

-Characteristics Saigon cinnamon, derived from the Cinnamomum loureiroi tree, is primarily grown in Vietnam.
+Characteristics: Saigon cinnamon, made from the Cinnamomum loureiroi tree, is mainly grown in Vietnam.
 It is known for its thick bark and high oil content.

-Health Benefits Rich in cinnamaldehyde, Saigon cinnamon offers potent anti-inflammatory and antimicrobial properties.
-(Not healthy for daily use)
+Health Benefits: Rich in cinnamaldehyde, Saigon cinnamon offers anti-inflammatory and antimicrobial properties.
+But, still it is not healthy for daily use.

 4. Korintje Cinnamon (Indonesian Cinnamon)

-Health Benefits Korintje cinnamon provides antioxidants and aids in digestion but, like Cassia, should be consumed in moderation due to its coumarin content.
+Health Benefits: Korintje cinnamon provides antioxidants and aids in digestion but, like Cassia, should be consumed in moderation due to its higher coumarin content.
 (Not healthy for daily use)

 Comparing the Types of Cinnamon